SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron continued, "Ticket here takes the metal they bring in and places it on the scale before writing down how much weight it says on the pony's ticket."

-Ticket finished, "I make sure that the metal is separated correctly and that no dirty metal get mixed in with the clean."
+Ticket finished, "I make sure that the metal is separated correctly and that no dirty metal gets mixed in with the clean."

 Sweetie Belle raised her hoof.